-- Being less popular and less visited than Komodo Island, it is a good spot to see the giant Komodo dragon in natural environment with few people to disturb them.
-Day tours are arranged out of Labuan Bajo by small boat at park's headquarters.
+- Being less visited than Komodo Island, Rinca is a good choice to see the giant Komodo dragons in their natural environment.
+Day tours (by small boats) are arranged from Labuan Bajo.

-- Komodo and Rinca bracket a north-south passage located between Flores Sea and the Indian Ocean.
-Because of the narrow gap and large bodies of water, the waters between Komodo and Rinca are subject to whirlpools and strong currents exceeding 10 knots.
+- Komodo and Rinca bracket a northsouth passage between Flores Sea and Indian Ocean.
+Because of the narrow gap and large bodies of water, the waters between Komodo and Rinca are subject to whirlpools and strong currents exceeding 20 kph (12 mph).

-- In June 2008, a group of 5 scuba divers (3 British, 1 French and 1 Swedish) were discovered on the Southern coast of Pulau Rinca Island after having been missing for two days.
+- In June 2008, a group of 5 scuba divers (3 British, 1 French, 1 Swedish) were discovered alive on the Pulau Rinca's southern coast after being missing for 2 days.
 They had drifted 32 km (20 ml) from where their boat abandoned them.
 The group survived on oysters and shellfish.